Movement

 is motion.
 Where normal motion is limited, tension eventually results.

-muscles, low energy, and feelings of stress.
+muscles, poor posture, low energy, and feelings of stress.

 Movement